Last Modified: July 17, 2020

 BlueInk will delete or return all Personal Data to the Data Controller at the end of the provision of the BlueInk Services, and delete existing copies, unless further storage of the Personal Data is required or authorized by Applicable Law or under the terms of the BlueInk Agreement.

 8. Data Transfers

 8.1 Data Transfer Mechanism.
 The parties agree that BlueInk may transfer Personal Data processed under this DPA outside the European Economic Area (“EEA”) as necessary to provide the BlueInk Services.
-For transfers of EU Personal Data to BlueInk for processing by BlueInk in a jurisdiction other than a jurisdiction in the EU, the EEA, or the European Commission-approved countries providing ‘adequate’ data protection, BlueInk agrees it will (a) comply with and provide at least the same level of privacy protection for EU Personal Data as required under the U.S.-EU and U.S.-Swiss Privacy Shield frameworks; or (b) use the form of the Standard Contractual Clauses set forth in Exhibit B to enable the lawful transfer of EU Personal Data.
+For transfers of EU Personal Data to BlueInk for processing by BlueInk in a jurisdiction other than a jurisdiction in the EU, the EEA, or the European Commission-approved countries providing ‘adequate’ data protection, BlueInk agrees it will use the form of the Standard Contractual Clauses set forth in Exhibit B to enable the lawful transfer of EU Personal Data.
 BlueInk shall promptly notify Customer of any inability by BlueInk to comply with the provisions of this Section.